 Have you ever just dreamed up a recipe in your mind only to make it and be completely blown away?!
 Enter this vegan creamy pasta sauce, because yes, dreams really do come true.
 For this recipe I wanted to use up the last of the local (in-season) tomatoes from Ontario.
-I wanted to create something that was not only delicious, but also dairy-free for those that have to (or choose to) avoid it.
+I wanted to create something that was not only delicious, but also dairy-free.
 The roasted tomatoes in this recipe truly make it taste so much better and even though this recipe takes a bit longer to make, it’s worth it.

-I think that whenever you roast anything, it makes it tase like a million times better, yes?
-Well, that is no different than this recipe, because roasted tomatoes are actual life goals.
+I think that whenever you roast anything, it makes it tase a million times better, yes?
+Well, that is no different than with this recipe, because roasted tomatoes are actual life goals.
 I managed to score some local, in-season Ontario grown organic San Marzano tomatoes and I was so excited.
-I knew exactly what I wanted to do with them when I got them.
-You guessed right- make this vegan creamy pasta sauce, duh!
+I knew exactly what I wanted to do with them when I got them, make this vegan creamy pasta sauce, duh!

 Intuitive Eating and Food Intolerance:

 As you may know, I am a big advocate for intuitive eating.
 One of the questions I get from women just starting to go through the IE journey and heal their relationship to food is about food intolerances.
 They worry that because they avoid certain foods for health reasons that they aren’t being true to their body and are doing IE wrong.
 This couldn’t be further from the case.
 If you avoid certain foods because they don’t make you feel good, or you find they make you break out or whatever, it is totally normal and OK to not eat them.
 That is the very definition of listening to your body and its needs.

 If Fear is at The Root of The Issue